HarsimranSingh7/tinyvit-reproduction/README.md

 ## Fast Distillation Framework

-I've implemented the fast distillation framework described in the paper:
+Implemented the fast distillation framework described in the paper:

 1. **Logit Distillation (distillation/logit_distill.py)**:
    - Created a FastDistillation class that handles: